Environmental issues in Tajikistan: Energy

 Due to high prices and dependence on imports from its Central Asian neighbors, Tajikistan faces significant energy shortages.
 During the Soviet Era, energy was shared regionally, however, since the dissolution of the USSR and fragmentation of its Central Asian territory, regional energy agreements did not continue, leaving Tajikistan with limited domestic energy resources.
 The destruction of infrastructure during the civil war and refusal of World Bank funds has also contributed.
 In 2010, 2% of Tajik households had access to central pipeline heating and 15% to pipeline gas.
 TALCO, Tajikistan's main aluminum producer, consumes 40% of output from Barqi Tojik, Tajikistan's national power company.

 Tajikistan has largely turned to hydropower to meet its energy demands.
 In 2010, hydropower accounted for 16% of Tajikistan's electric output.
 This shift included plans to complete the Roghun and Sangtuda dams on the Vakhsh river from the Soviet Era, in addition to expanding the Nurek hydroelectric plant and constructing several smaller dams.
 In addition to contributing to the shrinking of the Aral Sea and complicating Tajikistan's relationship with its neighbors, these plans have created concerns for siltation, lowering the water table, and changes to the river's ecosystem; accumulation of silt has already reduced the Nurek reservoir's capacity by 17%, and the Tajik government denies the prevalence of other ecological concerns, particularly those voiced by neighboring countries.

+In April 2025, the World Bank’s Inspection Panel launched a formal investigation into the Rogun Hydropower Project (HPP) in Tajikistan, following a complaint by Rivers without Boundaries on behalf of communities in Uzbekistan and Turkmenistan.
+The complaint alleges that the World Bank approved funding based on outdated assessments and failed to consider serious environmental and social risks.
+Key concerns include reduced water flow to the Amu Darya River, potentially harming the delta’s ecosystems, increasing desertification and salinity, and threatening up to 10 million downstream residents.
+The Rogun reservoir also endangers the UNESCO-listed Tigrovaya Balka Reserve (2023) and critically endangered species such as the Amu Darya false shovelnose sturgeon.
+Critics cited lack of regional consultation, limited access to project information, and risks of retaliation against complainants.